arturs68/ntds-genetic-malaria-susceptibility/README.md

-# Genetically determined susceptibility to disease
+# Genetically determined susceptibility to malaria
 Report describing the work is in `report.pdf` file.

 To reproduce our results: